Dhivyno/Dhivyno/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&duration=2000&pause=1000&width=435&lines=A+Student+👨‍🎓;A+Programmer+👨‍💻;A+Volunteer+🌿;A+Leader+🏆;An+Educator+👨‍🏫;A+STEM+fanboy+👨‍🔬;A+Manager+👨‍💼;A+Badminton+Lover+🏸;And+More!+✨)](https://git.io/typing-svg)

 ### About me :

+-    Working as a Fundraising Manager at <a href="https://www.seedmalawi.com/">SEED Malawi</a>
 - 🔭 Working on a Face Detection framework
 - 🌱 Learning Jupyter Notebook and Jupyter Lab
 - 🤔 Exploring computer ethics